azhaan18/shifa/README.md

 Intructions to run website on your local pc :-

-1)Install a local servers for apache,mysql and php
+1)Install a local servers for apache,mysql,anaconda and php

 2)Paste all the files of master branch in installation folder of appliacation/htdocs/blood